 In the Balanced Budget Act of 1997, Congress instructed the IHS to use SDPI funds to "establish grants for the prevention and treatment of diabetes" to address the growing problem of diabetes among AI/AN people.
 The entities eligible to receive these grants were I/T/Us.
 The IHS distributes this funding to 302 I/T/U sites annually through a process that includes Tribal Consultation/Urban Confer, development of a formula for distribution of funds, and a formal grant application and administrative process.
-This process is consistent with IHS Strategic Plan Objective 1.2 to "build, strengthen, and sustain collaborative relationships" and also supports Objective 5.1 of the HHS Strategic Plan to ensure responsible financial management.
+This process supports Objective 5.1 of the HHS Strategic Plan to ensure responsible financial management.